smbutterfield/ibmt17-18/_23-pc-set-manipulation/a1-ex-mod12transnormform.md

 [EBGc]|]{% endcapture %}
 {% include abc-example.html number="2" abc=ex2 %}

 *Normal order* follows the same principles for pc sets.
-For example, take the following pc set and decide on the smallest space possible.
+For example, take the following pc set and arrange it so it fill the smallest space possible.
+Or to put it more precisely, you must find the ascending arrangement that has the smallest interval between the outside pitch classes.
 You may use any method that works, but common methods include using mod12, notating the pitches on a staff, or even drawing the pitches on a clock face.
 As you work through, consider the speed and efficacy of each method that you try.

 (1,7,t)